 List of sub-indicators

-The proposed list of themes and sub-indicators was obtained through a series of consultations, and on the basis of the above criteria.
 The list of selected themes and sub-indicators is provided in Table 1.
 In total 11 themes are included.
 The methodology for the compilation of the sub-indicators and for defining the associated sustainability criteria is described in detail in Annex 1.
 Annex 1 also lists the minimum set of data items needed to produce the relevant information for the sub-indicator.
 Moreover, questionnaire modules that contain the minimum set of questions needed to measure each sub-indicator at farm level have also been designed.
 These questions can be integrated into existing farm surveys for ensuring a comprehensive assessment of indicator 2.4.1.

 No.